 Head to Milton and plan a stock-up stop at Orange Snail Brewers.
 Try their Backstretch Cream Ale, which is made using flaked corn for a light, creamy flavour.
 From Milton, head to Freelton and visit West Avenue Cider House.
 You can’t go wrong with any of their sippers, but Legend Of The Fall is a Spanish-style sour cider that’s particularly perfect for the season.
 West Avenue’s onsite farm store offers cheeses, cured meats, breads, pickles and preserves for purchase, so pull up a seat at a picnic table and enjoy the view!

 After fuelling up, take a scenic drive to the Hanes Corn Maze, where you can set out on a scavenger hunt and find your way through 20 acres of cornstalks, or head to Pumpkins After Dark for a truly chilling and magnificent drive-thru event with thousands of hand-carved pumpkins lighting up the night sky.

 Just Add Apples

 With over 22 varieties of apples, Chudleigh’s in Halton Hills is another fantastic option for an afternoon of apple picking.
 Puddicombe Cider House in Stoney Creek is another fun apple stop to add to your list.
-Guided tours are available by appointment and include a scenic train ride through the orchard that stretches out beneath the Niagara Escarpment.
+Guided tours are available and include a scenic train ride through the orchard that stretches out beneath the Niagara Escarpment.